top of page

 This family loves sitting on their side porch, but it doesn't provide for privacy.

-The design proposed adding some trellis work to the porch.
-Planting low woodland plants under the evergreen trees, adding wood screens, in leu of fencing on the back corner of the porch, and wrapping plants around to connect with the mature arborvitae in the side to back yards fills this small space with color and interest without disturbing the existing evergreens.
+The design proposed adding some trellis work to the porch, planting low woodland plants under the evergreen trees, adding wood screens, in leu of fencing on the back corner of the porch, and wrapping plants around to connect with the mature arborvitae.
+The plan fills this small space with color and interest without disturbing the existing evergreens.

 An additional inexpensive solution is to add a large baboo shade that can be lowered part way while sitting on the porch.
 These solutions allow for a view of plants, good air circulation, and privacy.